Table of Contents[Hide][Show]

 Finally, you will need a Sonos product that has audio input capabilities.
 Not all Sonos products have a wired line-in input or Bluetooth connectivity.
 So you’ll need to use one of the following items: Sonos Roam (~$200), Sonos Move (~$380), Sonos Five ($549), Sonos Amp ($699), or Sonos Port ($449).

-- Sonos Roam & Sonos Move: Both the Sonos Roam (~$200) and Sonos Move (~$380) are a wireless rechargeable Bluetooth speakers.
+- Sonos Roam & Sonos Move: Both the Sonos Roam (~$200) and Sonos Move (~$380) are wireless rechargeable Bluetooth speakers.
 This is an affordable option if you already have a Bluetooth record player and want speaker portability.
-You can connect any Bluetooth audio source to the Roam or Move including your smartphone or a Bluetooth record player.
+You can connect any Bluetooth audio source to the Roam or Move, including your smartphone or a Bluetooth record player.
 Using Bluetooth, you can then play sound from your Bluetooth record player to the Sonos Roam or Sonos Move speakers.
-You can even group multiple portable Sonos speakers to create a multi room experience.
-The downsides are lower sound quality and additional connectivity friction points.
-With the Sonos Roam and Sonos Move, you will need to manage your audio sources in the Sonos app and check your Bluetooth connections first before playing an album.
+You can even group multiple portable Sonos speakers to create a multi-room experience.
+There are a few drawbacks to consider, such as reduced sound quality and the inclusion of extra points of connectivity friction.
+Before playing an album on the Sonos Roam or Sonos Move, make sure to manage your audio sources in the Sonos app and check your Bluetooth connections.

 - Sonos Amp: If you already have a significant investment in passive speakers, like outdoor speakers, then the Sonos Amp ($699) is probably for you.
 The Amp allows you to connect non-Sonos wired speakers, power them, and add a wired input source to your Sonos system.
 Any audio source added to Amp can then be distributed to the rest of the Sonos speakers on your system.